 Consolidated omnibus account clearing agreement - On March 16, 2022, the Company entered into a Consolidated Omnibus Account Clearing Agreement (the "Agreement") with Futu Clearing Inc. (the "Clearing Broker"), an affiliate controlled by common ownership by the Parent.
 The Clearing Broker provides execution and clearing services for the Company.
 The Agreement may be terminated by either party upon a 30-day written notice.
-At December 31, 2023 the Company maintained a deposit balance of \$521,808 that is included in deposit with clearing organization on the accompanying statement of financial condition with Futu Clearing Inc..
+At December 31, 2024, the Company's omnibus account deposit with The Clearing Broker was \$56,217,953.
+This amount is included in deposit with clearing firms in the accompanying statement of financial condition.

 Other services - The Company receives services and technology from other affiliates which are controlled by common ownership ("the Affiliate(s)").
 The common ownership in the related party transactions is the sole shareholder of the Company.
-The Company has expense sharing agreements with various Affiliates which stipulate that, expenses paid on behalf of the Affiliates, such as salaries, rent, technology data services and other operating expenses will be reimbursed to the Company at cost.

-At December 31, 2023, the Company owed \$46,623 to Affiliates for shared expenses, included in payables to affiliates in the accompanying statement of financial condition and was owed \$18,005 from Affiliates for shared expenses, which is included in receivable from affiliates in the accompanying statement of financial condition.
+The Company has expense sharing agreements with various Affiliates which stipulate that, expenses paid on behalf of the Affiliates, such as salaries, rent, technology data services and other operating expenses will be reimbursed to the Company either at cost, or at a specified rate as stipulated in the agreements.
+At December 31, 2024, the Company owed \$704,361 to Affiliates for shared expenses, included in payables to affiliates in the accompanying statement of financial condition and was owed \$128 from the Affiliates for shared expenses, which is included in receivable from affiliates in the accompanying statement of financial condition.